xuebinsu/gpdb/gpdb-doc/markdown/ref_guide/datatype-pseudo.html.md

 The `SELECT` statement is run when the function is called and the result rows are distributed to segments so that each segment runs the function with a subset of the result table.

-For example, this table expression selects three columns from a table named `customer` and sets the distribution key to the first column:
+For example, this table expression selects three columns from a table named `customer` and sets the distribution key to the `cust_key` column:

 ```
-TABLE(SELECT cust_key, name, address FROM customer SCATTER BY 1)
+TABLE(SELECT cust_key, name, address FROM customer SCATTER BY cust_key)
 ```

 The `SELECT` statement may include joins on multiple base tables, `WHERE` clauses, aggregates, and any other valid query syntax.